Klemens von Metternich: Paris and Italy

-Aachen, Teplice, Karlsbad, Troppau and Laibach
+Aachen, Teplice, Karlsbad, Troppau, and Laibach

 Metternich's primary focus remained on preserving unity among the Great Powers of Europe and hence his own power as mediator.
 He was also concerned by liberal-minded Ioannis Kapodistrias' increasing influence over Tsar Alexander and the continual threat of Russia annexing large areas of the declining Ottoman Empire (the so-called Eastern Question).
 As he had earlier envisaged, by April 1818 Britain had drawn up, and Metternich pushed through, proposals to have a Congress at Aachen, then a Prussian frontier town, six months later.
 Meanwhile, Metternich was advised to go to the spa town of Karlsbad to treat the rheumatic tension in his back.
 It was a pleasant month-long trip, although it was there he received news of the death of his father at the age of 72.

 He visited the family estate at Königswart and then Frankfurt in late August to encourage the member states of the German Confederation to agree on procedural issues.
-He could also now visit Koblenz for the first time in 25 years and his new estate at Johannisberg.
+Metternich could also now visit Koblenz for the first time in 25 years and his new estate at Johannisberg.
 Travelling with Emperor Francis, he was warmly greeted by the Catholic towns along the Rhine as he progressed towards Aachen.
 He had arranged in advance for newspapers to cover the first peacetime congress of its kind.
 As discussions began, Metternich pushed for the withdrawal of allied troops from France and means for preserving the unity of the European powers.
 The former was agreed almost immediately, but the latter agreement extended only to maintaining the Quadruple Alliance.
 Metternich rejected the Tsar's idealistic plans for (among other things) a single European army.
 His own recommendations to the Prussians for greater controls on freedom of speech was equally hard for other powers such as Britain to support openly.